-Build Your Own MFT Connector
+Build Your Own MFT Connector with APIs

 Create simple interaction between middleware flows and Thru managed file transfer system